milojennings/cadence-age/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/milojennings/pen/RWJRBR.

- I was curious to know how old my niece was.
+ I was curious to know exactly how old my niece is at any given moment.
 This serves as a handy quick reference.